Skip to content

 • Dialogs for management of and easy access to functions, variables and units (with quick conversion)

-• Create/edit functions, variables and units
+• Create/edit functions, variables, matrices/vectors, units, and data sets

-• Convenient interface to gnuplot
+• Convenient interface for plots and graphs

 • Configurable keyboard shortcuts